mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 ```

 There's no need to know about object orientation, scopes and function
 arguments at this point.
-No house-holding or book-keeping.
+No householding or book-keeping.
 Yes, it's an
 interpreted language but that's not a deal breaker for beginners.

 If you aren't convinced yet, printing and formatting text output in *Java* is